Study the assigned readings (from How to Design Programs).

 A lecture will typically use many code examples.
 You should not spend the lecture time copying these into your written notes or type them into your computer—

 this would represent a significant distraction.
-We are working on a solution; check back in a few days.

 Keep up with the readings, labs, and the homeworks.
 Look at additional problems, if the homeworks failed to make a point.